stepanenko/stepanenko/readme.md

 > _A good API is not just easy to use but also hard to misuse._

-> _First do it, then do it right, then do it better._
+> _First do it, then do it right, then do it better/faster._

 > _Don’t write code for something that isn’t actually required, yet.
 (You Aren’t Gonna Need It (YAGNI))_